 CERTIFICATE OF TRANSFER OF CHARGE IN RESPECT OF TRANSFER / ASSUMPTION OF RESPONSIBILITIES FOR CASH, STORES, ETC.

-Certified that I/we have in the forenoon / afternoon of this day......[date to be indicated] respectively made over and assumed charge and responsibility of the following :-Cash Rs.....
-Permanent advance Rs.....
-Others.....
+Certified that I/we have in the forenoon / afternoon of this day.

+over and assumed charge and responsibility of the following:-

+Cash Rs

+Permanent advance Rs

+Others

+Relieved Officer

+Reliving Officer